-- Some UT institutions are working with the Office of Strategic Initiatives to develop predictive analytic tools to distribute financial aid dollars more effectively to students in need.
+- Some UT institutions are working with the Office of Institutional Research and Analysis to develop predictive analytic tools to distribute financial aid dollars more effectively to students in need.

 - All academic universities have peer tutoring and/or peer mentoring programs—effective for the students in need of extra academic support, high-impact programs for the student peer tutors and mentor.

 - With funding from UT System, every academic university has a graduation help desk in place—one-stop shops (virtual and/or brick-and-mortar) for students who encounter barriers in the path to timely graduation and have nowhere else to turn.

 - UT institutions are promoting "15-to-Finish" and "Take 30" campaigns, including intentionally ramped-up advising, to help guide students take full-credit course loads toward timely completion of their degrees.